Dragon Quest X: Release

 The game receives regular story and gameplay updates, spaced out at ten-week intervals.
 Two physical expansion packs have been released, adding to the main story campaign: Nemureru Yūsha to Michibiki no Meiyū Online on December 5, 2013; and Inishie no Ryuu no Denshou Online on April 30, 2015.
 Both expansions require the original release to function.
 The second expansion was the last to be released for the Wii prior to the end of service for the console.
-A bundle containing the original game and its two expansion packs, Dragon Quest X All-In-One Package, was released for Wii U and Windows on December 3, 2015.
+A bundle containing the original game and its two expansion packs, Dragon Quest X All-In-One Package, was released for Wii, Wii U, and Windows on August 7, 2014.
 The PS4 and Switch ports are both being released as the All-In-One Package.
 A third expansion is planned for release in 2017.
-The game is region locked to Japan, as Square Enix implements IP blocking software to prevent external access.
+The game is region locked to Japan and the United States (which was granted unofficial access in 2019), as Square Enix implements IP blocking software to prevent external access.
 These restrictions were temporary removed for a few weeks in 2014, but returned.
 The game also received a manga adaptation, titled Dragon Quest: Souten no Soura.
 It is written by Yuuki Nakashima with supervision by Horii, and published by Shueisha.

 Dragon Quest X is one of the few Dragon Quest games that has not received a release in the West as well as the only mainline entry not to be released in the West in any form, despite fan demand.
 When asked in 2014 whether they would like to localize the game, the lead staff said they would "love to".
 In multiple interviews, staff have outlined the problems with localizing the title: the two main issues are the amount of text, and technical issues related to the servers and other elements involved in operating an MMORPG over multiple regions.
 A later interview at the 2016 Electronic Entertainment Expo revealed that Square Enix was testing the waters for the possible localization of Dragon Quest X and Dragon Quest XI with the recent Western 3DS releases of Dragon Quest VII and Dragon Quest VIII, in addition to new releases such as Dragon Quest Heroes and Dragon Quest Builders.
 In 2016, Square Enix stated that if enough fans demanded it, they would make efforts to bring Dragon Quest X overseas.
 That same year, a Chinese language version for Windows was localized for China.
 The Chinese language version was shut down in May 2019.

-An offline version was announced at the Dragon Quest 35th Anniversary Special live stream in 2021.
-It was first announced for release on February 26, 2022, in Japan, although it was later delayed to September 15, 2022.
-The offline version uses Unreal Engine 4 instead of Crystal Tools.
-At the same event, Version 6 for the online game was also announced.